 BGEN 515 Innovation Sprint II, 1 credit

 Students continue to improve upon work done in the first semester.
-The student teams formally present their concepts at the end of the semester and develop effective techniques to present to senior management and/or prospective investors.
+The student teams formally present their concepts at the end of the semester and develop effective techniques to present to senior management and/or prospective investors in a pitch competition.

 BMGT 565 Operations and Supply Chain Management, 3 credits